Our brand new office! |

 |

-Crucial issue to consider when buying a company Where a buyer commences to hold all of the shares in a company (including a company acting as trustee of a trust), they are highly likely to be appointed as a director of that company.
+Where a buyer commences to hold all of the shares in a company (including a company acting as trustee of a trust), they are highly likely to be appointed as a director of that company.
 Although being a director in itself does not make the director personally liable for the debts of the company, there are two types of tax debts that are major exceptions to this rule, being PAYG withholding (‘PAYGW’) and compulsory employee superannuation guarantee (‘SG’).
 That is, directors can be made personally liable for any outstanding PAYGW or SG, even if they were not a director at the time the debt was incurred.
 Therefore, a key component of the due diligence process undertaken by a potential purchaser should be an assessment of whether the company is up-to-date with its PAYGW and SG obligations (as part of this, a potential buyer should also consider whether any ‘contractors’ to whom payments were made would be seen as 'employees' in the eyes of the ATO).
 The buyer will also ordinarily want the vendor to provide some kind of indemnity in relation to the buyer’s PAYGW and SG exposure.
 Note also, however, that the ‘old’ directors do not cease to have exposure to unpaid PAYGW and SG.
 That is, both the ‘old’ and ‘new’ directors are all jointly and severally liable for these debts.
 This position does not alter even if a director resigns before the due date for payment of a relevant amount to the ATO.
 Editor: Very important information for any ingoing or outgoing officeholders on any companies.
 New directors of existing companies take on a lot of responsibility and potentially become liable for issues even before they were involved.
 Ceasing directors likewise cannot simply walk away from these debts also.
 Lidgerwoods always advises our clients when officeholding changes are proposed so that all parties are aware of these implications. |

-Superannuation changes passed by Parliament The government's extensive changes to the taxation laws regarding superannuation were passed by Parliament on 23 November 2016.
+The government's extensive changes to the taxation laws regarding superannuation were passed by Parliament on 23 November 2016.
 According to the Treasurer, Mr Scott Morrison: "The superannuation reform package better targets tax concessions to make our superannuation system fair and sustainable, as the population ages and fiscal pressures increase.
 "The reforms include the introduction of a $1.6 million transfer balance cap, which places a limit on the amount an individual can transfer into the tax-free earnings retirement phase and the introduction of the Low Income Superannuation Tax Offset".
 The amendments also include the following two new measures to provide more flexibility to help Australians save for their retirement:

 Editor: Lots of changes to superannuation over the last year – seems to be a never ending cycle of change in this field.
 We are happy to refer you to a financial advisor if you need one.
 The 10% rule change in 2017/18 tax return will be a great opportunity for employed taxpayers to increase their deductions in that year. |